LD4P/nectarguide/README.md

 # Nectarguide
-Nectarguide is a Ruby on Rails gem / engine that adds an autosuggest search feature to apps using the [http://projectblacklight.org/](Project Blacklight gem).
+Nectarguide is a Ruby on Rails gem / engine that adds an autosuggest search feature to apps using the [Project Blacklight gem](http://projectblacklight.org/).

 ## Usage
 How to use my plugin.